Patience-creator/Day1-of-100/README.md

 # Day1-of-100
-Made a simple HTML&amp;CSS Blog
+Made a simple HTML&amp;CSS Blogwebsite
 Front-end of a simple blog.